rabia-rs/rabia/README.md

 **Simple State Machine Interface**: Just implement `apply_operation()`, `snapshot()`, and `restore_from_snapshot()`

-**Deterministic Execution**: Rabia ensures your state machine operations are applied in the same order across all replicas
+**Deterministic Execution**: The Rabia protocol ensures your state machine operations are applied in the same order across all replicas

 ## 🔧 Advanced Features